 Click here to read more about the Reading Foundations model!

 A closer look at evidence-based reading strategies, collectively referred to as Transformative Reading Instruction (TRI), to improve third grade reading outcomes for all children in Milwaukee.

-TRI represents collective impact at its best.
-Experts, practitioners, and stakeholders from a cross-sector of our community came together to design, deploy, study, and expand TRI since 2012.
-Click here to view the organizations involved in this work.
+Reading Foundations represents collective impact at its best.
+Experts, practitioners, and stakeholders from a cross-sector of our community came together to design, deploy, study, and expand RF since 2012.